 I wanted to be a ballerina...
 But as fate would have it, I injured my knees and had to stop.
 That autumn I was in a balloon soaring over the vines of France, that were reddened by the season.
 I photographed the balloon's shadow cast on the ruin of a chateau and at that moment I knew this was what I wanted to do.
 So I returned to University, finished my BFA and have been shooting ever since.
 Have a look at my website for more information, images and card and book samples. www.amandatemple.com 441 236 2339

 The perfect gift, for yourself...
 Have a look at this little film to find out about my Lumiere Portrait sessions

 Wabi Sabi is the Japanese philosophy of finding beauty in imperfection and of appreciating transience and the natural cycle of life - growth, decay and death.
 It admires the bud as much as the bloom, which then fades to become the seed to create a new flower.
 It reveres the dents, the scratches and all other marks that time, weather and loving use create.
 I have always loved peeling paint, crumbling brick and corroding metal.
 This collection of work celebrates these, and in some pieces, combines them.Click on the photo to see the posts on the collection.

-I have discovered a divine new bookmaker.
+I work with a divine bookmaker.
 Combining old-world binding techniques with the latest technology in printing they create stunning, one of a kind, heirloom books.
 They are also committed to giving back and use recyled materials and give a portion from each book to your choice of their selected charities.
 Please contact me for more details and pricing and click the photo to have a look at their website.

 CARDS, INVITATIONS, ANNOUNCEMENTS